esp-rs/std-training/book/src/04_4_interrupts.md

 # Interrupts

-The goal of this exercise is to handle a button interrupt, if the `BOOT` button is pushed.
+The goal of this exercise is to handle the interrupt that fires if the `BOOT` button is pushed.
 This exercise involves working with C bindings to the [esp-idf-sys](https://esp-rs.github.io/esp-idf-sys/esp_idf_sys/index.html) and other unsafe operations, as well as non-typical rust documentation.
 In a first step we will go line by line to build this interrupt handler.

 You can find a skeleton code for this exercise in `advanced/button-interrupt/exercise/src/main.rs.`